Sigmarik/graphics-engine/README.md

 @SomeShouterComponent::shout <- [@PlayerBall.knocked_down] ?
 "RESET!" : IMPOSSIBLE
 ```

-*Snippet 2.
-An example of a high-level event routing script, written on a custom programming language.
+*Example of a high-level event routing script, written in a custom programming language.
 This particular script can be found [here](assets/levels/pool_table.level.xml).*